Antidepressant discontinuation syndrome: Research

+Animal models are able to recapitulate some aspects of antidepressant withdrawal.
+For example, discontinuation of paroxetine in mice leads to anxiety-like behavior, together with a rebound over-activation of 5-HT neurons.
+One problem is that many animal studies use fluoxetine as the study drug, despite it being not very commonly associated with withdrawal in human patients.
+A lack of understanding over how antidepressants work also complicates the picture.
+More studies using more relevant drugs, along with measuring more relevant aspects of the nervous system, will be needed to understand the mechanism of withdrawal in rodents.

 Prevention and treatment

 In some cases, withdrawal symptoms may be prevented by taking medication as directed, and when discontinuing, doing so gradually, although symptoms may appear while tapering.
-When discontinuing an antidepressant with a short half-life, switching to a drug with a longer half-life (e.g. fluoxetine or citalopram) and then tapering, and eventually discontinuing, from that drug can decrease the severity of symptoms in some cases.
+When discontinuing an antidepressant with a short half-life, switching to a drug with a longer half-life (e.g., fluoxetine or citalopram) and then tapering, and eventually discontinuing, from that drug can decrease the severity of symptoms in some cases.

 Treatment is dependent on the severity of the discontinuation reaction and whether or not further antidepressant treatment is warranted.
 In cases where further antidepressant treatment is prescribed, then the only option suggested may be restarting the antidepressant.
 If antidepressants are no longer required, treatment depends on symptom severity.
-If symptoms of discontinuation are severe, or do not respond to symptom management, the antidepressant can be reinstated and then withdrawn more cautiously, or by switching to a drug with a longer half life, (such as fluoxetine), and then tapering and discontinuing that drug.
+If symptoms of discontinuation are severe, or do not respond to symptom management, the antidepressant can be reinstated and then withdrawn more cautiously, or by switching to a drug with a longer half-life (e.g., fluoxetine), and then tapering and discontinuing that drug.
 In severe cases, hospitalization may be required.

 Pregnancy and newborns

 Antidepressants, including SSRIs, can cross the placenta and have the potential to affect the fetus and newborn, including an increased chance of miscarriage, presenting a dilemma for pregnant women to decide whether to continue to take antidepressants at all, or if they do, considering if tapering and discontinuing during pregnancy could have a protective effect for the newborn.

-Postnatal adaptation syndrome (PNAS) (originally called "neonatal behavioral syndrome", "poor neonatal adaptation syndrome", or "neonatal withdrawal syndrome") was first noticed in 1973 in newborns of mothers taking antidepressants; symptoms in the infant include irritability, rapid breathing, hypothermia, and blood sugar problems.
+Neonatal withdrawal syndrome was first noticed in 1973 in newborns of mothers taking antidepressants; symptoms in the infant include irritability, rapid breathing, hypothermia, and blood sugar problems.
 The symptoms usually develop from birth to days after delivery and usually resolve within days or weeks of delivery.